Register for Our Next Webinar

 Established in 2013, Distributed Generation Interconnection Collaborative (DGIC) provides a forum for the exchange of best practices for distributed photovoltaic (PV) interconnection between electric utilities, solar industry participants, and other stakeholders.

-NREL facilitates the DGIC with support from the Smart Electric Power Alliance (SEPA) and delivers webinars, blogs, and other content to support utilities in their efforts to meet their safety, reliability, and customer service goals for distributed PV interconnection.
+NREL facilitates the DGIC with support from the Smart Electric Power Alliance (SEPA) and the Western Area Power Administration (WAPA) and delivers webinars, blogs, and other content to support utilities in their efforts to meet their safety, reliability, and customer service goals for distributed PV interconnection.

 The DGIC currently focuses on the following topic areas; additional informational resources are available for each.